elvinos/AppDesignReport/LatestBuild/ReportSections/UserResearch.md

 ## Limitations

 The main limitations were imposed by the HCI department which did not allow surveys to be taken from those other than immediate family members or UCL CS students.
-Fortunately, in the case of the Industrial Exchange Network, UCL Computer Science students account for a high percentage of users.
+Fortunately, in the case of the Industry Exchange Network, UCL Computer Science students account for a high percentage of users.
 Had more time and leniency been given for user research, a broader audience could have been surveyed resulting in a more in-depth study of user requirements.
 Having a budget to dedicate to research could have also helped to obtain more statistically significant results.
 For example, questionnaires could have been sponsored to attract a larger public to complete them.

 ## Personas for Users